coderefinery/manuals/helping-and-teaching.md

 - As we said, you don't have to know everything, just like learners don't necessarily know everything (we don't know everything, either).
 It's more important to be responsive and work together.
+- Stand up and walk around, try to make rounds by everyone.
+If you are convenient, students will ask.
+If you are sitting in the back, student's wont.
+Students rarely try to get your attention from across the room if you don't look ready.

 ### Things you should not do in a workshop